Managing behaviour in the classroom

 Making sure pupils put their names on the top of their page provides a helpful prompt for you.
 You can also make a seating plan and keep that handy.
 Doing an ice-breaker activity with new classes where pupils say their names and something that is unique to them is a great technique too.

 Have a concern about the classroom?
-Join our Aspiring Teacher Forum on Facebook for advice from teacher training advisers and new and aspiring teachers.
-For free one-to-one support from a teacher training adviser, register on the Get Into Teaching website.
+Join our Aspiring Teacher Forum on Facebook(opens in new window) for guidance from advisers and new and aspiring teachers.
+You can also get free one-to-one support from a teacher training adviser.
+Chat to an adviser with years of teaching experience by phone, text or email, as often or as little as you need.